apache/cloudstack-documentation/source/upgrading/upgrade/_sysvm_templates_pre45.rst

 .. sub-section included in upgrade notes.

-Update System-VM templates
+Update System-VM Templates
 --------------------------

 .. warning::
-   Upgrading from 4.4 or older to 4.6.0 require 2 systemvm templates to be downloaded, for 4.5 and 4.6.
+   Upgrading from 4.4 or older to 4.6.0 require 2 systemvm Templates to be downloaded, for 4.5 and 4.6.

 #.
 While running the existing |version_to_upgrade| system, log in to the UI as